Sintra Travel Guide — The Enchanted Hills of Sintra

 Just a 30-minute train ride from Lisbon, Sintra feels a world away, a romanticist's fantasy brought to life.
 Unlike other European castle towns, Sintra isn't just one fortress; it's a sprawling cultural landscape of diverse architectural marvels, from the whimsical Pena Palace to the enigmatic, symbol-laden Quinta da Regaleira.
 What surprises most visitors is the sheer density of wonder packed into these hills, and the lingering sense of magic in the moss-covered stones and secret grottoes.

-Is Sintra your perfect cultural escape?
+Is Sintra really your perfect match?

 Sintra is where nature and architectural fantasy collide.
 It's not just about viewing castles from afar; it's about getting lost in their sprawling, mystical gardens, descending into initiation wells, and feeling the history of kings, poets, and secret societies.
 The entire town and its surrounding hills are a UNESCO World Heritage site, a testament to its unique concentration of 19th-century Romanticist architecture.